SPAN Wants 80,000 AI 'Data Centers' in Your House by 2027

 Home Data Centers?
 Really?

-Chris Lander, SPAN's vice president of XFRA, put it plainly: "Data centers are loud, ugly, and often drive up local electricity bills.
-[This] is quiet, discreet, and makes energy more affordable for the host and community."
+Chris Lander, SPAN's vice president of XFRA, highlights the motivation behind this venture: "Data centers are loud, ugly, and often drive up local electricity bills.
+This is quiet, discreet, and makes energy more affordable for the host and community."
+By decentralizing data processing infrastructure, SPAN hopes to mitigate some of the drawbacks associated with traditional data centers, such as significant noise pollution and high energy consumption.

 What's in it for Homeowners?